lu-ci/apex-sigma-core/docs/information/commands.md

 `>>imdb` `>>movie` | Searches the Internet Movie DataBase for your input.
 Gives you the poster, release year and who stars in the movie, as well as a link to the page of the movie. | `>>imdb Blade Runner`
 `>>manga` `>>mango` `>>kitsumanga` | Searches Kitsu.io for the inputted manga.
 The outputed results will be information like the number of chapters, user rating, plot summary, and poster image. | `>>manga A Silent Voice`
 `>>mapsearch` `>>maps` `>>map` | Searches Google Maps for the inputted location.
 If specific details aren't found about the location, it will result in a broad search.  | `>>mapsearch Belgrade`
-`>>reddit` | Enter a subreddit and it will show a random post from the current top posts in hot.
-This is by default, you can specify where to grab it from as an appended argument to the end.
-The accepted arguments are TopHot, RandomHot, TopNew, RandomNew, TopTop and RandomTop.
-Random arguments choose randomly from a list of 100 first entries. | `>>reddit ProgrammerHumor`
 `>>rhymes` `>>rhyme` | Looks up words that rhymes with the given term. | `>>rhymes forgetful` `>>safebooru` `>>safe` | Returns a random image from the safebooru image repository.
 You can specify tags to narrow the range down, otherwise it's completely random. | `>>safebooru kawaii`
 `>>soundslike` `>>soundlike` | Looks up words that are spelled similarly to the given term. | `>>soundslike elefint`